-English Church Architecture -
+English Church Architecture.

-LACKFORD, St. Lawrence (TL 797 703) (October 2005)
+LACKFORD, St. Lawrence (TL 797 703),

-(Bedrock: Upper Cretaceous, Lower Chalk)
+(Bedrock: Upper Cretaceous, Lower Chalk.)

-When this much restored building was examined in October 2005, workmen were clearing the churchyard following the complete re-roofing of the nave, yet this was not immediately obvious inside the building as the new roof has had the entire suite of mediaeval timbers (of collar beam construction, framed in five cants) attached to its underside, creating a wholly unstructural façade that is both an excellent example of modern conservation methods and a salutary reminder of just how careful the church visitor must be before taking any ancient feature at face value.
+When this much restored building was visited in October 2005, workmen were clearing the churchyard following the re-roofing of the nave, yet this was not immediately obvious inside the building as the new roof has had the entire suite of mediaeval timbers (of collar beam construction, framed in five cants) attached to its underside, creating a wholly unstructural façade that is both an excellent example of modern conservatory methods and a salutary reminder of just how careful the church visitor must be before taking any ancient feature at face value.

 However, it is the church interior which is most instructive.
-Here, rather surprisingly, the three-bay N. arcade (shown above, from the east) proves to be essentially mediaeval, albeit restored (cf. the unaltered stone bases), and to consist of double-flat-chamfered arches springing from quatrefoil piers, while a fourth and separate arch beyond (in the immediate foreground), in similar style though with an extra order of shafts to the south, opens from the chapel to the nave and, east again, a large trefoil-cusped squint looks through to the chancel.
+Here, rather surprisingly, the three-bay N. arcade (shown above, from the east) proves to be essentially mediaeval, albeit restored (cf. the unaltered stone bases), and to consist of double-flat-chamfered arches springing from quatrefoil piers, while a fourth and separate arch beyond (in the immediate foreground in the photograph), in similar style though with an extra order of shafts to the south, opens from the chapel to the nave and, east again, a large trefoil-cusped squint looks through to the chancel.
 All this could be contemporary with the tower, yet the chancel itself is of the crudest construction and has an arch to the nave bearing only the narrowest of chamfers above jambs without responds and internal walls covered with the most muddled arrangements of blank arches around its assorted features which - even allowing for the alterations of the centuries - is clearly the outcome, above all else, of incompetent design.
 Thus the S. wall (shown below) holds a sedilia of two unequal, hollow-chamfered bays separated by a circular shaft, with an oddly-placed corbel head beneath to the west and a simple trefoil-cusped piscina to the east, but what is most striking is that none of the elements really fit their allotted spaces.
 Nor is the N. wall any better, for here the priest’s doorway (which now leads to the vestry) is so narrow as to admit only the most emaciated of incumbents, while to right and left are two further blank arches of quite different dimensions, the latter springing from another inconveniently-placed corbel head.
 It seems likely that all this was done a few decades before the decision was taken to add the aisle and chapel, by which time, mercifully, a different mason had been engaged.